vitaliy-sharandin/psychotherapy-rag-agent/README.md

 ## How It Works

-### Local Ollama Llama3.1 8b Agent (`agent.py`)
+### Local Ollama Llama 3.2 Vision 11b Agent (agent.py)
-The Psy AI assistant is built using the locally hosted Ollama Llama 3.1 8b model, which serves as the foundational language model for the system.
+The Psy AI assistant is built using the locally hosted Ollama Llama 3.2 Vision 11b model, which serves as the foundational language model for the system.
 Tests were conducted using Nvidia Geforce RTX 4090, which provided low latency during model interactions.
-If you wish, you can substitute default model to any desired one whether based on API or local.
+If you wish, you can substitute the default model with any desired one, whether based on API or local.

 ### LangGraph Architecture